 Final Thoughts on Phellandrene & Terpenes

 Phellandrene could have therapeutic potential, but research is limited.
-Even if it turns out to be a beneficial terpene, it is found in quantities so small that it is unlikely to have an effect.
+Even if it is a beneficial terpene, the quantities are so small that it is unlikely to affect.
 If this seems like a problem, modern breeders and scientists have possibly found a solution.
-Those in the industry who believe in the power of terpenes say it is important to focus on maximizing terpene content post-harvest rather than settling for a high THC or CBD level.
+Proponents of terpenes say it is essential to focus on maximizing terpene content post-harvest rather than settling for a high THC or CBD level.

 At present, there are vaporizer companies selling e-liquids with 20% terpenes, 40% THC, and 40% CBD.
-If it is conclusively discovered that phellandrene, or any other terpene for that matter, is highly beneficial, you can bet that some company will be selling high-Phellandrene products!
+If researchers conclusively find that phellandrene, or any other terpene for that matter, is highly beneficial, you can bet that some company will sell it!

 While there are already thousands of marijuana strains, many of them focus on THC or CBD.
-In the future, it seems likely that a slight shift towards terpenes will be made.
-If terpenes are the way forward, savvy cannapreneurs will find a way to bring them to the public in greater quantities.
+In the future, it seems likely that a slight shift towards terpenes is inevitable, and it is already happening.
+If terpenes are the way forward, savvy cannapreneurs will find a way to bring them to the public in more significant quantities.